shaeebali/polished-dew-ldq5nc/README.md

 - Add more components and pages to the application as necessary.
 - Implement authentication and user management.
 - Integrate a backend API for data storage and retrieval.
+- Integrate a database for storing and retrieving data from the backend

 ## License